 Why Is This The Best Recipe?

-This creamy soup recipe is total comfort food and so versatile!
-Let’s face it, some soups are for more developed pallets, but potato soup is loved by even the pickiest eaters!
-We make lots of cozy soup recipes here in Idaho and this is our favorite soup recipes.
+This creamy soup recipe is total comfort food and loved by even the pickiest eaters!
+We make lots of cozy soup recipes here in Idaho and this is one of my families favorite soup recipes.

 There are so many substitutions you can use if you are out of one thing or another!
 For Example… If you are out of sour cream or heavy cream, you can use cream cheese.
-If you are out of russet potatoes you can use Yukon Gold, or frozen hash browns if needed.
-(Note there is a huge difference And it’s much better with real potatoes.) f you are out of chicken broth or stock, you can use cream of chicken soup.
-If you are out of green onions, you can use chives.
+If you are out of russet potatoes you can use Yukon Gold, or even frozen potatoes.

 Cream Of Chicken Soup?

-Yes, cream of chicken soup adds protein and chicken pieces (instead of ham used in other potato soup recipes.)
-The creamy chicken soup adds flavor, creaminess, and moisture this soup needs!
+Yes, cream of chicken soup adds flavor, protein and chicken pieces (instead of ham used in other potato soup recipes.)
+The creamy chicken soup adds flavor, and creaminess!!

 Which Potatoes Are Best In Crockpot Potato Soup Recipe?

-The Best Crockpot Potato Soup Recipe - Easy Loaded Potato Soup
+Loaded Crockpot Potato Soup Recipe – Easy One Pot Dinner

 Ingredients

-- 2 pounds Large Diced Potatoes - You can use russet potatoes, Yukon Gold Potatoes, or Red potatoes.
+- 7 Potatoes Medium-large sized, diced.
+You can use russet potatoes, Yukon Gold Potatoes, or Red potatoes.

 - 4 cups Chicken Stock or chicken broth

-- 8 oz or 1 cup of Sour cream You can substitute sour cream with heavy cream or even cream cheese...
-Do Not Add Till Right Before Serving.
+- 8 oz Sour Cream 1 cup You can substitute sour cream with heavy cream… Do Not add Till Right Before Serving.

-- 1/2 cup chopped Green Onions or Chives
+- 1/2 cup Green Onions or chives, chopped

 - Salt and Pepper To Taste